Opel Rekord Series E: Vauxhall Carlton

 The first Vauxhall Carlton was an Opel Rekord E adapted for the United Kingdom market.
-At the front it featured a different bonnet/hood echoing the "droop-snoot" front, as also used on the Chevette and Cavalier.
+At the front it featured a different bonnet echoing the "droop-snoot" front, as also used on the Chevette and Cavalier.
 The Carlton quietly succeeded the (by then long since discontinued) Vauxhall Victor FE, and was joined by the short lived Vauxhall Viceroy, a rebadged Commodore C. In the UK both models were outsold by the Ford Granada.
 At the back, between the rear light clusters, where the Rekord provided space for the license plate holder, the Carlton was provided with a black panel on which the word "Vauxhall" was spelled out in upper case letters.
 Carlton owners were expected to mount their rear license plates slightly lower than on the Rekord, screwed directly onto the bumper.

 There was only a single trim package offered for the Carlton, corresponding approximately with the "Rekord Berlina", and only one engine could be ordered with the Carlton, being the 1,979 cc 74 kW (100 PS) "2.0S" unit.

 The Carlton and the Rekord were assembled on the same production line at the manufacturer's Rüsselsheim plant, and until 1982 right hand drive versions of both cars competed together in the UK market.
 Buyers attracted by the Carlton but looking for a trim and engine combination not featured on the Vauxhall could accordingly choose a car from the Opel Rekord range.
 From 1982, the facelifted E2 Vauxhall Carltons were distinguishable from Opel Rekords only by their badging, with no sheet metal differences.

 Chevrolet Rekord

-The Rekord E1 was sold in South Africa where initially it was branded as the Chevrolet Rekord, with either the four-door sedan or the five-door wagon bodywork.
+The Rekord E1 was sold in South Africa where initially it was branded as the Chevrolet Rekord, with either the four-door sedan or the five-door estate bodywork.
 It was first announced in early July 1978, in standard or GL versions.
 It was powered by a locally produced small-bore version of Chevrolet's "153" four-cylinder engine, of 2,319 cc and 90 PS at 4,800 rpm.
 The Rekord was soon followed by the more luxurious Chevrolet Commodore, with which it shared most of its bodywork.